 One of the challenges that people face going through a divorce is settling a parenting plan.
-When parents cannot agree, their lawyers may suggest a custody and access assessment.
+When parents cannot agree, their lawyers may suggest a custody and access assessment (or custody evaluation).
 The goal of an assessment is to provide unbiased recommendations to the courts.

 Courts rely heavily on independent assessments to determine custody and access outcomes.
 Courts also rely heavily on the stated preference of children older than 12-years-of-age.
 This is reflected in the research of Kunin, Ebbesen, and Konecni who found that only two factors directly affect judges; child preference and the recommendations of the evaluator.